knowvate/github-aws-cicd/README.md

 ## Note

 If your AWS account is not yet linked to CodeBuild, deployment will fail with a subscription error.
 Wait for AWS to enable CodeBuild on your account, then retry deployment.
+On the free tier I had to raise a support case. -

+"In order to proceed with verifying the account for the access to CodeBuild, please confirm the type of limit you're trying to use, below you'll find the options:

+- Number of build projects.
+- Number of concurrently running builds"

+They may also ask about the region, like eu-west-2 / London

 ## AWS GitHub CI/CD Pipeline

-This project provides an AWS CloudFormation template (`pipeline.yaml`) to set up a CI/CD pipeline for GitHub repositories using AWS CodePipeline and CodeBuild.
-It automates building, testing, and deploying code to dev, qa, and prod environments, and includes a public S3 bucket for testing.
+This project uses AWS CDK (TypeScript) to set up a CI/CD pipeline for GitHub repositories using AWS CodePipeline and CodeBuild.
+It automates building, testing, and deploying code to dev, qa, and prod environments, and can include a public S3 bucket for testing (currently commented out).

 ### What the Pipeline Does

 - Connects your GitHub repository to AWS using a personal access token stored in AWS Secrets Manager.
 - Triggers automatically on pull request events (created, updated, reopened) for the specified branch (default: `main`).
+- Uses AWS CodeBuild to build your code (add a buildspec file to your repo if needed).
+ - Uses AWS CodeBuild to build your code (default buildspec.yaml is provided in `cdk/src/`; customize as needed).
-- Uses AWS CodeBuild to build your code (using `buildspec.yaml`).
+ - Uses AWS CodeBuild to build your code (default buildspec.yaml is provided in `cdk/src/` and used by the pipeline; customize as needed).
-- Deploys to dev, qa, and prod environments using separate CodeBuild projects and `deployspec.yaml`.
+- Deploys to dev, qa, and prod environments using separate CodeBuild projects (customize in CDK TypeScript files).
 - Stores build artifacts in an S3 bucket.
-- Includes a manual approval step before deploying to QA.
+- Includes a manual approval step before deploying to QA (customize in CDK TypeScript files).
-- Creates a public S3 bucket for static website hosting as a test resource.
+- Can create a public S3 bucket for static website hosting as a test resource (currently commented out in CDK).

 ### Prerequisites